xrustiks/rejred/CONTENT-GUIDE.md

 # Content Creation Guide

-This guide will help you create and manage podcast episodes, videos, and photos for your Rejection is Redirection Podcast website.
+This guide will help you create and manage podcast episodes, videos, and photos for your The Rejected Pre-Med Podcast website.

 ## 📝 Creating Podcast Episodes